-*Attendance at an OPT Workshop (held every Monday at 3:30 p.m. at the International Student Center; prior registration not required) is mandatory before an advisor can meet with you on an individual basis to answer specific questions about your current situation and OPT.
+*Attendance at an OPT Workshop (held the 2nd and 4th Monday of the month at 3:30 p.m. at the International Student Center; prior registration not required) is mandatory before an advisor can meet with you on an individual basis to answer specific questions about your current situation and OPT.

 F-1 regulations define OPT as "temporary employment for practical training directly related to the student's major area of study."
 If authorized, the employment you obtain must be commensurate with your educational level.
 This type of practical training can be used prior to the completion of your program of study or upon graduation.
 The standard OPT allows students to apply for 12 months of employment authorization per progressive educational level.